 The grammar of language-locked language, would suggest that Yin and Yang compliment each other.
 In the grammar of the sea where all are fluidly and energetically connected , ‘Other’ becomes an another illogical fiction in a world where our thoughts arise, wave-like to express as thought/words a sea of discourse.

 As a ‘Binary-horizon’ will existentially exist, like ‘Me’, as a natural fluid-binary ‘expression’ that is logically and irrefutably, like a mathematical expression, beyond ‘belief’.
-That fluid-binary ‘expression’ which is ‘Me’ has a choice to to believe in belief, or reject the whole notion of belief.
+That fluid-binary ‘expression’ which we define as ‘Me’ has a choice to believe in Belief, or reject the whole notion of it.

 In the way that the expression of tonal and rhythmic intervals painted with sound has the potential to be a tune, a dialectic ‘Fluid-Binary expression’ also has the potential to being the key to understanding the dynamic nature of the relationship Mind/Universe.